Membrane wave propagation

 So what?
 Call it a toy model.
 Realistic?
 No. Unless you consider a slightly more realistic approach.
 What I mean by that, is that we can put a phase velocity map on our sphere.

-phase velocity maps
+Phase velocity maps

 love wave 35s phase velocity map